Cascading/lingual/lingual-client/docs/catalog.md

 # CLI Usage

-Catalog is invoked from the command line via.
+Catalog is invoked from the command line via:

     lingual catalog [switches]*